Seeing orioles at my backyard bird feeders is always exciting.

 Orange halves?
 No problem, toss them on the tray along with some grapes.

 Mealworms?
 Absolutely.
-Even if you choose living mealworms instead of freeze-dried, they won’t be able to crawl up the smooth wooden sides.
+Even if you choose living mealworms instead of freeze-dried, they shouldn’t be able to crawl up the smooth wooden sides.

 - RELATED: Watch my ground tray feeders for squirrels, skunks, foxes, and birds.
 (Includes night vision)